Piplupness/Piplupness.github.io/index.md

 We are also amazingly fortunate to have so many wonderful organizations in TJ and outside TJ whose goals are aligned with our success: the Finance office, Activities office, eighth period office, the Partnership Fund, PTSA, Academic Boosters, and Athletic Boosters.
 They graciously sponsor our clubs, activities, and events; they are our advocates.
 As SGA Secretary, I will create new ways for students to interact with these organizations through the SGA.
 My goal is to create a streamlined process where people with ideas for something amazing that can help our community can go through SGA to find support from these great organizations for funding and logistical support.

+To summarize, I will:
+ - Create a monthly or bi-monthly anonymous survey open to feedback on a range of topics with places for written feedback
+ - Implement time-sensitive polls for gathering suggestions on upcoming events
+ - Establish a centralized location summarizing the various administrative offices, support organizations at TJ, and TJ student government, alongside a guide for who to contact for what matters
+ - Streamline the process for people who want to host tournaments, activities, or outreach initiatives at TJ
+ - Expand Bon Appetit to other administrators and groups around TJ

 [return](https://brianzhou.me/#my-vision)

 ### Expanding Course Offerings: